PasinduDushan/moderator/README.md

 # ModBot

-Moderator is a free open-source npm package with lot of cool commands and features
+ModBot is a free open-source npm package with lot of cool commands and features

 ## Installation